oat-sa/lib-lti1p3-core/README.md

 ## Concepts

-Extraction of the main concepts of the [LTI 1.3 Core](http://www.imsglobal.org/spec/lti/v1p3) specification:
+You can find below the implementations of the main concepts of the [LTI 1.3 Core](http://www.imsglobal.org/spec/lti/v1p3) specification.

-###  Platforms and tools
+###  Platforms, tools and deployments

 - [Platform](src/Platform/PlatformInterface.php): any kind of platform that needs to delegate bits of functionality out to a suite of tools.
 - [Tool](src/Tool/ToolInterface.php): external application or service providing functionality to a platform.